rydmike/theme_demo/README.md

 Could not be simpler to use, but admittedly to get to this simplicity takes a bit of abstractions, setup and Riverpod definitions.

 >You might have noticed that the UI widget above uses a `SwitchListTileAdaptive` widget.
 This is a very simple wrapper for `SwitchListTile.adaptive`.
 Why is it needed?
-To find out why, check out its code and comments [here]() **TODO:** Add url to code.
+To find out why, check out its code and comments [here](https://github.com/rydmike/theme_demo/blob/master/lib/core/views/widgets/universal/switch_list_tile_adaptive.dart).

 ### Active Theme Mode `ToggleButtons`